Post Adopt Team

 - Information and resources for homeland tours

-Nicole has been with WHFC since 2006.
+Nicole has over ten years of experience as a clinician for children and families.
 She specializes in attachment issues and trauma, and has a special interest in older child adoption and post adoption issues.
-Before joining WHFC, Nicole worked in a residential treatment center, community health center and several schools as a psychotherapist for children.
-Nicole has also traveled to Ethiopia, China and the Philippines with families who were adopting.
+In addition to her work for WHFC, Nicole has experience working with children in schools, health centers and residential treatment.
+Nicole’s post adoption work with WHFC has focused primarily on her work with adults adopted from Korea and the Philippines.
+Nicole managed the Philippines adoption program for WHFC and understands the search process there.
 Adoption has been an important part of Nicole's life, as her younger brother is adopted.
 Nicole received her BA in Psychology and Sociology from the University of Notre Dame and her Master of Social Work (MSW) from Washington University in St. Louis.